STH-Coders/FontManager/README.md

 ## Usage []()

-- Once you have added the fonts you need and the CSS, compress all the files into a `.zip` and FontManager is ready for installation.
+- Once you have added the fonts you need and the CSS, compress the files in the assets folder along with the FontManager.php file into a `.zip` and FontManager is ready for installation.

 - Consider testing functionality in a WP dev enviroment before installing the plugin on a live website if at all possible.